jflamy/owlcms4/docs/Heroku.md

 - Use the `Add` button to create a variable called `TZ` (for Time Zone).
 To find the appropriate value for your location, see this [list of time zone codes](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones)

 ![A_TZ](img/Heroku/A_TZ.png)

+You may also define a `LOCALE` configuration variable to force all displays to be in a given language.
+This will take precedence over the [language setting](Preparation#display-language) defined on the Competition information screen.

 #### Add logging